logo

 How is an ulnar collateral ligament injury treated?

-Dr. Dunn treats UCL injuries with a minimally invasive, integrative approach.
-He could suggest:
+The team treats UCL injuries with a minimally invasive, integrative approach.
+They could suggest:

 • Rest